martinschain/displacementModels/README.md

 Code for executing kinetic displacement models for PET data

-The file applyDisplacementModels.m serves as a wrapper, and provides instructions on how to execute the displacement.
+The file applyDisplacementModels.m serves as a wrapper, and provides instructions on how to execute the code.

 The code has been tested on MATLAB 2014b, but it does not include any snippets that require later versions of MATLAB.